Declination setting circle for Star-Adventurer with L-bracket

 When the disc is in place, you can rotate the coordinate ring.
 The ring is slightly tightened and stays in position.

-Don't forget to put a marker on the body of the declination axis, in front of the declination setting circle.
+Don't forget to stick the marker on the body of the declination axis, in front of the declination setting circle.

 You can fix your telescope or telephoto lens to the declination axis, as you usually do.

-Last improvement : a precision setting scale, that allows an accuracy of 0.5° (beyond if you have good eyes...).
+The precision setting scale allows an accuracy of 0.5° (beyond if you have good eyes...).

 The kit includes :

-- 1 declination settng circle, ready to stick on the DEC axis,
+- 1 declination settng circle, ready to insert on the DEC axis,

 - 1 precision scale, ready to stick on the DEC axis's body.